weijian-zhu/measure.js/README.md

 ## Special operation

-Hold down with <kbd>Shift</kbd> key will delay the dismiss of measurement results, so that we can take a screenshot easier.
+Hold down with <kbd>Shift</kbd> key will freeze the measurement results, so that we can take a screenshot easier.

 ## Chrome Extension